We bought a wreck by the sea & made it home

 “We’d really missed the boat in Bethnal Green but to be honest, we had fallen out of love with London a bit anyway – Jon-Marc, who works as a sales director for an IT firm, was fed up with how crowded, noisy and frantic it was.
 He wanted more space, and a dog, and didn’t want to travel on tube trains any more,” Kirsty explains.

 It was around this time that a friend of Kirsty’s mentioned that loads of people seemed to be moving to Margate on the Kent coast.
-That same week Kirsty and Jon-Marc’s lettings agent informed them that their rent would be going up.
+That same week Kirsty and Jon-Marc had a conversation with their lettings agent and found out that their rent would be going up.

 “I felt that the stars aligned,” says Kirsty, “it was time to move on, so I mentioned my friend’s comment about Margate to Jon-Marc.
 He called a friend who lives up the coast in Broadstairs who confirmed that, yes, a lot of people did seem to be moving to Margate.
 That was it – Jon-Marc suddenly went into action and before I knew it he was on Rightmove, and within a day we had a list of 10 properties to view.
 Rightmove allowed us to have Margate at our finger-tips – it made it feel local.”

-Jon-Marc used the Draw-A-Search tool to specify Margate itself rather than Cliftonville or Garlinge and other surrounding areas, then put in their maximum price and prioritised properties with the keywords ‘detached’ and ‘period property’, rather than number of bedrooms.
+Jon-Marc then zeroed in on Margate itself rather than Cliftonville or Garlinge and other surrounding areas, before specifying the couple’s maximum price on Rightmove.
+He prioritised properties with the keywords ‘detached’ and ‘period property’, rather than number of bedrooms.

 “We knew we wanted a period property with original features, and we wanted a project that was a good size,” Kirsty explains.
 “We were quite flexible on how many bedrooms because we were more interested in having less rooms but big sizes – we wanted space.”